 Nestled in the heart of Berkeley, the 276-room hotel is a mere 20 minutes from San Francisco’s downtown.
 The Claremont Hotel & Spa provides its guests with breathtaking views, landscaped gardens, and heated pools.
 Guests can also relax at the spa, spend time on the tennis courts, or enjoy the state-of-the-art fitness center.
-Guests might also find themselves experiencing some of paranormal activity reported throughout the hotel in its more than 100 year history.
+Guests might also find themselves experiencing some paranormal activity reported throughout the hotel in its more than 100-year history.

 History of Claremont Hotel & Spa

-Long before the Claremont Hotel became the Claremont Club & Spa it was a family home.
+Long before the Claremont Hotel became the Claremont Club & Spa, it was a family home.
 It was not just any home.
 Bill Thornburg, a Kansas farmer, moved to California with his wife and daughter.
 He was one of the fortunate few who made a fortune during the California Gold Rush.
 He spent part of his fortune acquiring 13,000 acres.
-With the acquisition he had a beautiful English Castle, along with multiple stables, built to make one of his wife’s dreams a reality.
+With the acquisition, he had a beautiful English Castle, along with multiple stables, built to make one of his wife’s dreams a reality.
 The Thornburg’s lived happily in the castle a few years until their daughter moved away, following her marriage, and his wife passed away.

 Ghosts of Claremont Hotel

-The Claremont Hotel has more than just a history of providing its original owners and guests with a luxurious place to stay and get pampered, it is also a haunted hotel.
+The Claremont Hotel has more than just a history of providing its original owners and guests with a luxurious place to stay and get pampered; it is also a haunted hotel.
 Along with breathtaking views and incredible service, people visiting the hotel over the years have also been exposed to the Claremont Hotel ghosts and paranormal activity.

 Additional guests have seen ghostly shadows in the windows of different rooms in the haunted hotel when looking at it from the exterior.
 Further still, some guests have had what can be considered dangerous or frightening encounters.
-One guest claimed that while asleep she was woken to the sensation of someone pulling the sheet up over her head.
+One guest claimed that while asleep, she was woken to the sensation of someone pulling the sheet up over her head.
 The person then put their hands on her neck and shoulders as if they were trying to suffocate her by pressing her into the pillow.
-She screamed and the weight and sensation were gone.
-After turning on the lights and checking the room she discovered she was alone and the door was still locked and chained as she left it before retiring for the night.
+She screamed, and the weight and sensation were gone.
+After turning on the lights and checking the room, she discovered she was alone, and the door was still locked and chained as she left it before retiring for the night.

 A male guest experienced a ghost that took a keen interest in his pants.
 The guest stated that the ghostly figure tugged on his pants until they were removed.
 Other guests have encountered problems with the elevator where it will go to floors not requested or simply not work until an unseen force allows it to go.
 Some people have felt that they are being either watched or followed when they are walking around the hallways of the hotel as well.
 There is no doubt that the Claremont Hotel is one of California’s haunted hotels.